digitallinguistics/scription/README.md

 \tln he did it
 ```

 This will only affect the interlinear gloss schema for this specific utterance.
-All other utterances in the text will be assumed to follow the same schema as the interlinear gloss schema in the first utterance.
+All other utterances in the text will be assumed to continue following the same schema as the interlinear gloss schema in the first utterance.

 If the first utterance in a text happens to follow a different interlinear gloss schema than the rest of the utterances in the text, users can simply provide a schema with no data, like so: